-The Operational Database cluster template in CDP consists of HDFS, HBase, and ZooKeeper.
-CDP makes use of reusable cluster templates.
-The cluster template for Operational Database consists of Apache HBase and the underlying HDFS and Apache ZooKeeper services that it needs to operate.
-Knox is used for the proxying of the different user interfaces.
+The Operational Database with SQL cluster definition consists of Apache HBase, Apache Phoenix, and the underlying HDFS and Apache ZooKeeper services that it needs to operate.
+Apache Knox is used for the proxying of the different user interfaces.

 Each cluster definition must reference a specific cluster template.
-You can also create and upload your cluster templates.
-For example, you can Export a cluster template from an existing on-prem HDP cluster and register it in CDP to use it for creating Data Hub clusters.
+And, you can also create and upload your custom cluster templates.
+For example, you can export a cluster template from an existing on-prem HDP cluster and register it in CDP to use it for creating Data Hub clusters.